 Every webmaster dreams of growing website traffic, but the goal seems to be particularly important for eCommerce businesses since their sales results are directly related to the number of visitors.
 They have to build a community of loyal customers and attract new leads all at the same time.

 If you know that 93% of all traffic comes from a search engine, then you’ll understand the significance of SEO for the profitability of online retail stores.
+Additional search engine optimization statistics show that about 45% of global shoppers buy online and then pick up in-store.
 But how do you drive traffic with eCommerce SEO?

 You’ve probably found hundreds of more or less efficient tips online, but we will narrow down the options and concentrate on the most productive solutions only.
 Let’s see a seven-step guide on how to boost the traffic of an eCommerce site.

 The only way to discover search terms and phrases that match users’ intent is to invest in keyword research and identify the most relevant options for your pages.
 It will take you some brainstorming and a trustworthy digital platform like:

 Every component of your eCommerce site is precious, but categories and product pages are by far the most important element.
 In such circumstances, the only logical thing to do is to write excellent category and product descriptions.
 The tactic has two major objectives:

 - Help users: A well-written product description will help visitors to learn more about your offer and hopefully convince them to conduct the purchase.

 - Help search engines: Google and other platforms can only index and rank your pages based on textual content, so you may as well help them by crafting informative and easy-to-understand descriptions of your pages.

 Speaking of product descriptions, we must also warn you to eliminate duplicate content from your website.
 Namely, a lot of eCommerce businesses make the same mistake and that is to keep product descriptions written by a seller.
 Don’t forget about best entertainment service Mimy Online.